kaue/next-atlasboard/README.md

 ## 1.0.0

+- Bump socket.io to support windows installations (issue: XX)
 - Bump to Express 4
 - Stylus support in Widgets
-- Atlaboard default color palette in stylus (which widgets can use)
+- Atlasboard stylus global variables (which widgets can use)
+- Theme support
+- Jobs can register ``onInit`` function

 ## 0.13.0

 - Fix issue #98: Expose pushUpdate functions to jobs to push updates to the widget independently of the scheduler interval cycle